qinqian/GCAP/README.md

 ##### install phantompeakqualtools
 *site* <https://code.google.com/p/phantompeakqualtools/>

-* install spp, snow for nsc and rsc
+* install spp(this should be phantompeakqualtools built-in spp-*.tar.gz, use R CMD INSTALL), snow for nsc and rsc
+* refer to phantompeakqualtools if necessary

 fill in conf files: